cryptohub53/podcast-hub/SETUP.md

 - Verify the API endpoint URL in `contact/page.tsx`
 - Check browser console for errors

-### Navbar not sticky:
-- Clear browser cache
-- Check if CSS is loading properly
-- Verify Tailwind CSS is configured

 ## Next Steps

 1. Replace Ethereal Email with a production email service